Undline/UndChain/readme.md

 ### LINK (Localized Interface for Network Kinetics)

-LINK (Localized Interface for Networked Kinetics) is UndChain’s **standardized protocol for remote robotics**, designed to make piloting physical systems as seamless as accessing an app.
+LINK (Localized Interface for Networked Kinetics) is Modulr’s **standardized protocol for remote robotics**, designed to make piloting physical systems as seamless as accessing an app.
 Whether operating a humanoid surrogate, flying a drone, or steering an autonomous mower, LINK provides the ultra-responsive foundation for decentralized embodiment.

-By creating a shared communication and control standard, LINK ensures secure, modular, and low-latency access to machines within a user's region, while enabling global coordination and oversight through AI-assisted supervision across UndChain subdomains.
+By creating a shared communication and control standard, LINK ensures secure, modular, and low-latency access to machines within a user's region, while enabling global coordination and oversight through AI-assisted supervision across Modulr subdomains.

 ---